-The Executive in Residence for Internships and Student Organizations, Professor Ericka Jones Whitaker is the direct contact for the School of Business Internship Program.
+The Executive in Residence for Internships and Student Organizations, Professor Keondra Mitchell is the direct contact for the School of Business Internship Program.
 Although students are responsible for taking the initiative to obtain a viable internship position, opportunities will be posted on the School of Business website regularly and on the Internship/Job Board on the first floor of the Business Building.
-These positions vary by profession and location.
+These positions vary by professio and location.
 Students are encouraged to enroll in an internship course; however, any student can access the posted opportunities on their own.
 In either scenario, it is expected that internships will prepare students to seek a permanent position upon graduation; however the benefit in enrolling in the course is that students can earn credit and receive one-on-one guidance from a Business Professor.

 The UNCP School of Business offers internship courses to students pursuing a major in Business Administration (all concentrations) or Accounting.
 These Internship opportunities are open to all BSBA concentrations as well as to BSA students.
 It is expected that students will practice and expand upon their knowledge and skills learned in the classroom in a substantive work situation.

 Students interested in pursuing any Internship Course for academic credit must:

 - have completed a minimum of 90 credit hours,